Corvette Grand Sport Takes on the World

 - Available Z07 package adds carbon ceramic-matrix brakes and Michelin Pilot Sport 2 Cup tires

-A Collector Edition will be offered later in the model year in the U.S. and Europe.
+A Collector Edition is available in the U.S. and Europe.
 The Grand Sport Collector Edition features an exclusive Watkins Glen Gray Metallic exterior with Tension Blue hash-mark graphics, satin black full-length stripes, black wheels and a unique Tension Blue full leather and suede-wrapped interior.

 The Tension Blue color is a bold, modern take on the hue historically associated with the Grand Sport.
 Inside, a three-dimensional representation of an original Grand Sport race car is embossed in the headrests and that shape is also used on an instrument panel plaque that carries a unique build sequence number.